duongngockhanh/traffic-state-detection/README.md

 ### Configuration
 - Three models were trained: YOLOv5n, YOLOv7, and YOLOv8n, using pre-trained models available in open-source, with a training of 100 epochs on the same dataset.
-- YOLOv5n has a batch size of 32, while YOLOv7 and YOLOv8n have a batch size of 16.
 - They were trained on Google Colab with a GPU configuration of Tesla K80 and 12GB of RAM.
 - They were tested on a MacBook Pro 2015 with an Intel Core i5 Dual Core CPU and 16GB of RAM.